 References: All sources used in the writing of your paper must be properly referenced.
 This applies to material in the course readings, other published material, lecture notes from this class and other classes, material 'published' on the internet, and ideas contributed verbally by other students.
 Information about proper procedures and formats for references is included in my handout "How not to get BOC'ed," which is posted on the course website.
-Further information is also available at http://www.its.caltech.edu/~words/plagiarism/index.html.
 Failure to follow these guidelines may result in a lowered grade or even an automatic F in the course; it may also lead to charges being brought before the Board of Control.
 If you have any questions about these issues, please do not hesitate to contact me.

-Advice on Writing a Philosophy Paper: The course website contains several handouts on writing a philosophy paper, as well as links to websites on the topic.
+Advice on Writing a Philosophy Paper: The course website contains several handouts on writing a philosophy paper, as well as links to a sample philosophy paper and websites on the topic.

 Reading Drafts: I am happy to read drafts of papers, on a time-permitting, first-come, first-served basis.
-If you get a draft to me early on Monday the 10th, it is likely that I can get it back to you by Tuesday evening.
+If you get a draft to me early it is likely that I can get it back to you in about 24 hours.
 Please indicate whether you would like to receive detailed comments, or only a general sense of whether you are on the right track.
 Please request the former only if you actually plan to make substantial revisions to your paper based on the feedback.

 Topics: The topics offered below are given as suggestions: you may address one of them as is, you may modify one of these topics, or you may create your own topic.
 Whatever topic you may choose, your essay should have a title that clearly and accurately reflects what the essay is about.
 It is strongly recommended that your opening paragraph make clear what the conclusion of your paper is and give as much of the key argument for this conclusion as possible.
-For example, do not write a paper with the title "On Confirmation" and then proceed to simply talk about the confirmation relation.
-Better would be a title of "Why there is no such thing as objective confirmation" with an opening paragraph that explains why this is true.
-If you would like further readings that may be helpful in addressing some of these topics, I recommend starting with the Stanford Encyclopedia of Philosophy.
+For example, do not write a paper with the title "On Natural Selection" and then proceed to simply talk about natural selection.
+Better would be a title of "Why natural selection is not a causal process" with an opening paragraph that explains why this is true.
+If you would like further readings that may be helpful in addressing some of these topics; I recommend starting with the Stanford Encyclopedia of Philosophy.
 I have also put up a number of additional readings that are directly relevant to the papers we have read in class, though it is not always clear exactly how they are relevant without some research.
 Asking me for advice for what to look at is also a very good idea.